 Now that you have altered the range of the colors, the legend for this map may be deceiving.
 The legend ranges from 9.8 to 12,940.6 people per square mile, while the map colors only range between 9.8 and 1,500.
 You'll improve the legend so the symbology of your map can be more easily interpreted.

-- In the Symbology pane, for Lower label, type 1,500 people or more per km2.
+- In the Symbology pane, for Lower label, type or copy and paste 1,500 people or more per km2.

 You'll round the upper value to make it easier to read.

-- For Upper label, type 10 people or fewer per km2.
+- For Upper label, type or copy and paste 10 people or fewer per km2.